 Focus on the Timing of Events

 The timing of ion channel opening and closing is critical for the proper generation and propagation of action potentials.
 Remember that sodium channels open quickly and then inactivate, while potassium channels open more slowly.
 This precise timing ensures that the membrane potential first depolarizes rapidly and then repolarizes effectively.
-Use diagrams and animations to visualize these changes over time.
+Now, use diagrams and animations to visualize these changes over time.
 Pay attention to the temporal relationships between the different phases of the action potential.

 Visualize Ion Movement